OdaTorphy/FHEPollutionMonitor/README.md

 **📹 Demo Video**: Download `demo.mp4` to watch the full demonstration (video link not available for streaming)

-Built for the **Zama FHE Bounty Challenge** - demonstrating practical privacy-preserving applications in environmental governance.
+Built for the **Zama FHE ** - demonstrating practical privacy-preserving applications in environmental governance.

 ---